ahmedssabir/Belief-Revision-Score/README.md

 Here, we describe in more detail the implementation of belief revision as a visual re-ranker.
 We show that by integrating visual context information, a more descriptive caption is re-ranked higher.
-Our model can  be used as a drop-in complement for any caption generation algorithm that outputs a list of candidate captions (_e.g._ beam search, nucleus sampling, etc.)
+Our model can  be used as a drop-in complement for any caption generation algorithm that outputs a list of candidate captions (_e.g._ beam search, nucleus sampling, etc.).

 To run the **B**elief **R**evision-**S**core via visual context directly with GPT-2 ans SRoBERTa-sts